 Based on appraisal reports sent to investors by the Mudarib, the European economic crisis severely impacted the value of the EREP assets and the ability to refinance, rent or sell them.
-Based on Mudarib report as of December 31, 2014, two of properties are sold and one is under finalization of selling process.
-The proceeds from selling are expected to be collected during 2015.
-Therefore, based on the current value of the investment with reference to selling price of the property sold and the valuation report of an external appraiser for the property remaining unsold, the Bank estimated its share of the losses, as a proportion of its investment in the total initial investment fund.
+Based on Mudarib report, two of properties are sold and one is under finalization of selling process.
+The Bank received the proceeds from selling for one property and 1-st instalment of proceeds for the other property.
+Therefore, based on the current value of the proceeds received, reference to possible selling price of the property which is under negotiation for selling and the valuation report of an external appraiser for the property remaining unsold, the Bank estimated its share of the losses, as a proportion of its investment in the total initial investment fund.

-Based on such estimation, the Bank recognized an allowance for impairment of Lek 133,960 thousand (2013: 116,736).
+Based on such estimation, the Bank recognized an allowance for impairment of Lek 153,176 thousand (2014: 133,960).
 Movements in the allowances for impairment are as follows:

-2014 2013
+2015 2014

-Balance at January 1 (116,736) (74,134)
+Balance at January 1 (133,960) (116,736)

-Net charge for the year (1,900) (45,292)
+Net charge for the year (7,021) (1,900)

-Foreign exchange effect (15,324) 2,690
+Foreign exchange effect (12,194) (15,324)

-Balance at December 31 (133,960) (116,736)
+Balance at December 31 (153,176) (133,960)